MicrosoftDocs/azure-docs/articles/aks/use-Azure-Dedicated-Hosts.md

 Using Azure Dedicated Hosts for nodes with your AKS cluster has the following benefits:

 * Hardware isolation at the physical server level.
 No other VMs will be placed on your hosts.
 Dedicated hosts are deployed in the same data centers and share the same network and underlying storage infrastructure as other, non-isolated hosts.
 * Control over maintenance events initiated by the Azure platform.
 While the majority of maintenance events have little to no impact on your virtual machines, there are some sensitive workloads where each second of pause can have an impact.
-With dedicated hosts, you can opt-in to a maintenance window to reduce the impact to your service.
+With dedicated hosts, you can opt in to a maintenance window to reduce the impact to your service.

 [!INCLUDE [preview features callout](./includes/preview/preview-callout.md)]